fsarshad/Covid19XRaysHw2/README.md

 ![image](https://github.com/fsarshad/Covid19XRaysHw2/assets/51839755/c73ef7ef-06a2-4d69-be41-d8f3d6b79903)

-Interestingly enough, despite being more complex than the first custom model, the second custom model actually performed worse in terms of validation accuracy (~78% for model 1 vs. ~68% for model 2).
+Interestingly enough, despite being more complex than the first custom model, the second custom model performed worse in terms of validation accuracy (~78% for model 1 vs. ~68% for model 2).
 This was a bit surprising to us, but it was a good learning experience to see that more complexity does not always equate to better performance.
 In this case, the model likely suffered from overfitting due to the increased number of parameters and layers, which could not be effectively regularized by the dropout layers alone.

 Furthermore, another puzzling finding is that after the 8th epoch, the training loss seemingly randomly spikes upward, which is likely an indication of a potential exploding gradient problem.
 This could be due to the increased complexity of the model, which requires more effective mitigation than just weight initialization and dropout layers.